iknyc/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 |Visual Studio Professional |**vs_professional.exe**|
 |Visual Studio Community |**vs_community.exe**|

+## Command-Line Help
+The bootstap installer can be used to generate a local help file by executing ```vs_enterprise.exe --help```

+After execution, the help file will launch in your default browser from **`%APPDATA%`**.
+It containts detailed information about all the command-line options, and a description of what they are used for.

+Alternatively, to learn more about the options you can use to customize your installation online, see our [Use command-line parameters to install Visual Studio 2017 ](use-command-line-parameters-to-install-visual-studio.md) page.

 ## Create an offline installation folder
-To create an offline installation with all languages and all features, use one of the commands from the following examples.
+To create an offline installation with **ALL** languages, workloads and components, the only command-line option needed is `--layout <dir>` where `<dir>` is a directory you specify for the offline install cache.

 (Make sure that you run the command from your Download directory.
-Typically, that's `C:\Users\<username>\Downloads` on a computer that is running Windows 10).
+Typically, that's `%APPDATA%\Downloads` on a computer that is running Windows 10). **`%APPDATA%`** is typically `C:\Users\<username>\`

+The following examples will create a full offline install in `c:\vs2017offline`:

 - For Visual Studio Enterprise, run: <br>  ```vs_enterprise.exe --layout c:\vs2017offline```
 - For Visual Studio Professional, run: <br> ```vs_professional.exe --layout c:\vs2017offline```
 - For Visual Studio Community, run: <br> ```vs_community.exe --layout c:\vs2017offline```

 For more examples, see the [How to customize your offline installer](#how-to-customize-your-offline- installer) section on this page.